dataaxiom/ghcr-cleanup-action/README.md

 Setting `keep-n-untagged` to 0 has the same effect as setting the `delete-untagged` option to true, deleting all untagged images.

-When used with `delete-tags` the `keep-n-tagged` option will only process tags from within the `delete-tags` setting, otherwise by default `keep-n-tagged` will operate on the full tag set of the registry.

 ### `keep-n-tagged`

 Includes for deletion all tagged images but excludes (keeps) a number of them.
 The value of this option sets the number of tagged images to keep.
 Tagged images are sorted by date and the most recent tagged images are kept.
-May be combined with other delete options.

 ```yaml
 jobs: